kandros/gomain/readme.md

 # gomain

-a small utility to create a main.go and main_test. files
+a small utility to create a main.go and main_test. files in the current folder (I know I'm lazy 🙈)

 ## features